goodpuppies/workman/markdown/diagnostics/auditable-error-diagnostics.md

 ## Fit With Existing Notes

-This note sits above two existing plans.
+This note supersedes lower-level implementation notes.

-`markdown/type-mismatch-origin-diagnostics.md` is the first concrete slice.
-It improves mismatch origins using type-variable commitments and source-aware constraint origins.
-That should still be the near-term implementation path.
+`markdown/type-mismatch-origin-diagnostics.md` is useful background for mismatch origins, type-variable commitments, and source-aware constraint origins.

-`markdown/frontend-diagnostics-design.md` describes a broader frontend migration toward structured diagnostics, recovery nodes, and `ErrorTy`.
+`markdown/frontend-diagnostics-design.md` describes the broader structured frontend target: diagnostic objects, recovery nodes, and `ErrorTy`.
 That remains important because auditable diagnostics work best when the frontend returns a result object instead of stopping at the first thrown exception.

-The relationship is:
+Use the lower-level notes this way:

-1. Improve current mismatch origins with the existing `constrainAt` and `UnifyBind` hooks.
+1. Use `constrainAt` and `UnifyBind` as evidence capture points.
-2. Move diagnostics from message-shaped exceptions toward structured diagnostic objects.
+2. Replace message-shaped exceptions with structured diagnostic objects.
 3. Add rule ids and requirement ids at central inference choke points.
-4. Grow current type facts/provenance into a compact evidence graph.
+4. Replace current type facts/provenance diagnostics with a compact evidence graph.
 5. Add render modes over the same diagnostic data.

 ## Theory: SML And Hazel